 Nursing Home Advocacy

-While most facilities take very good care of your loved one and explain the process of admission and discharge, there can be times when knowing your rights and the benefits your entitled to, can be vitally important to the care your loved one receives.
+While most facilities take very good care of your loved one and explain the process of admission and discharge, but there can be times when knowing your rights and the benefits your entitled to, can be vitally important to the care your loved one receives.

 Special Needs Planning